GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Our primary goal is supporting the Georgia Army National Guard.** Since 2014, the 3rd battalion has provided assistance to the Georgia Army National Guard 178th Military Police Company based in Monroe, Ga., and the 1-121 Infantry Unit based in Winder, Ga.

-While some of those missions were adding additional Soldier support, more recently, 3BN have been involved in their Opposing Force training called OPFORs. **These OPFORs allow the GAARNG to utilize us as “enemies” to help better train their soldiers for real world missions.**
+While some of those missions provided additional Soldier support, more recently, the 3rd Battalion has been involved opposing force training.

 Other Mission Essential Task List (METL) and Soldier skills training includes:
 •	CPR and first aid